-This script sends out email containing the change descriptions to users who are configured as reviewers for affected files (done by setting the Reviews: field in the user specification).
+The /p4/common/bin/p4review.py script sends out email containing the change descriptions to users who are configured as reviewers for affected files (done by setting the Reviews: field in the user specification).
 This script is a version of the p4review.py script that is available on the Perforce Web site, but has been modified to use the server instance number.
-It relies on a configuration file in /p4/common/config, called p4<instance>.p4review.cfq.
+It relies on a configuration file in /p4/common/config, called p4\<instance>.p4review.cfg.